Perovskia

 Perovskia (Russian Sage)

-A breathtaking perennial classic, Russian Sage is a durable and carefree plant perfect for adding structure and long-lasting late season color in the garden, performing beautifully in the back of the border, in foundation plantings, and stunning when mass planted or used as a tall border or hedge.
-Perovskia atriplicifolia (pe-ROF-ski-ah a-tri-pli-si-FO-li-ah), also known as Russian Sage, is a unique semi-woody deciduous subshrub, producing new herbaceous growth from a woody base each spring and flowering only on new growth, though remaining upright through the winter months for multi-season interest.
+A breathtaking perennial classic, Russian Sage is a durable and carefree plant perfect for adding structure and lasting late season color in the garden, performing beautifully in tall borders and foundation plantings, and stunning when massed as a shrubby border.
+Perovskia atriplicifolia (pe-ROF-ski-ah a-tri-pli-si-FO-li-ah), also known as Russian Sage, is a unique semi-woody, deciduous subshrub, producing new herbaceous growth from its perennial woody base each spring and flowering only on new growth, though remaining upright through the winter months for multi-season interest and crown protection.

 Native to regions of central and southwestern Asia, Russian Sage is the perfect selection for low maintenance, stress-free gardening, with exceptional drought tolerance, resistance to animal feeding, tolerance to road salt, and generally few pest or disease concerns.
-A member of the mint family, Lamiaceae, Perovskia is named after the Imperial Russian General Vasily Perovsky, and while previously of its own genus, is now considered a subgenus of the larger Salviagenus, taxonomically reclassified in 2017 as Salvia yangii, though still typically referred to by its more familiar name Perovskia.
+A member of the mint family, Lamiaceae, Perovskia is named after the Imperial Russian General Vasily Perovsky, and while previously of its own genus, Perovskia is now considered a subgenus of the larger Salvia genus, taxonomically reclassified in 2017 as Salvia yangii, though still typically referred to by its more familiar name, Perovskia.

-Preferring well-drained soil in areas of full sun, Russian Sage thrives in hot, sunny, and dry conditions, reaching a mature size of three to four feet tall and wide with a loosely upright habit, however smaller cultivars such as the compact ‘Blue Jean Baby’ offer a smaller size at two to three feet tall and wide with densely blooming flower panicles.
+Preferring well-drained soil in areas of full sun, Russian Sage thrives in hot, sunny, and dry conditions, reaching a mature size of three to four feet tall and wide with a loosely upright habit.
+However, smaller cultivars such as the compact ‘Blue Jean Baby’ offer a smaller option as well, standing two to three feet tall and wide with densely blooming flower panicles.
 Perovskia produce upright, square-shaped, dusty gray-green stems covered in small gray hairs, with finely textured, scented foliage that creates a wonderful airy appearance in the garden.

-Beginning in mid-summer, Russian Sage begins to produce long flower panicles of numerous hazy blue buds with attractive purple calyxes to provide color as blooms begin to open in a vibrant lavender blue display throughout mid-summer and into fall, with calyxes persisting to provide colorful interest even after blooms have faded, further extending the long-lasting color and beauty of Russian Sage.
-Leave stems standing through the winter to protect the woody base and provide winter interest, cutting down to about six inches in early spring before new growth begins to emerge.
-Deadheading can be performed if desired for appearance but will not encourage additional blooms to be produced.
+Beginning in mid-summer, Russian Sage blooms long flower panicles of numerous hazy blue buds with attractive purple calyxes to provide color as blooms begin to open in a vibrant lavender blue display.
+Blooms continue throughout mid-summer and into fall, with their calyxes persisting to provide colorful interest even after the blooms themselves have faded, further extending the long-lasting color and beauty of Russian Sage.
+Leave stems standing through the winter to protect the woody base and provide winter interest, cutting down to about six to eight inches in early spring before new growth emerges.
+Deadheading can be performed if desired for a tidier appearance, but will not encourage reblooming.

 Happy planting!